easherma/raise-green/site/content/board/_index.md

       He has divided his time between Yale and MIT, and is focused on finding innovative applications for the Blockchain in energy systems, the use of open-source platforms, and innovation for societal change.
+  - imageUrl: /img/417_michelle_levy_1__01.jpg
+    name: Michelle Levy
+    role1: 'Member Partner, Silicon Valley Social Venture Fund'
+    text: >-
+      Michelle has sourced and underwritten equity and debt financings for private equity firms and their portfolio companies as an investment banker at UBS from 2012 to 2018 and at RBS from 2005 to 2012.
+She is is a member partner at Silicon Valley Social Venture Fund where she focuses on impact investing and grantmaking.
 ---